Efficient Bernoulli factory MCMC for intractable posteriors

 Barker's algorithm is used less frequently than MH due to the result of \cite{peskun:1973}, which establishes that MH is always better than Barker's algorithm, in terms of asymptotic variance of ergodic averages.
 However, as shown in \cite{latu:roberts:2013}, the variance of ergodic averages from Barker's method are no worse than twice that of MH.
 For this reason, when the MH algorithm is difficult to implement, Barker's algorithm can be particularly important.

 \cite{gon:krzy:rob:2017,gon:lat:rob} used Barker's acceptance probability for Bayesian posteriors with unknown functional forms.
 Such intractable posteriors can be due to intractable priors on constrained parameter spaces or intractable likelihoods for complex systems which cannot be conveniently modeled tractably.
-In either case, the Bayesian posterior is no longer available up to a normalising constant and $\pi(y)/\pi(x)$ cannot be evaluated making it difficult to implement both Barker's and MH algorithms.
+In either case, the Bayesian posterior is not available up to a normalising constant and $\pi(y)/\pi(x)$ cannot be evaluated making it difficult to implement the MH algorithm.
 There are various solutions to this proposed in the literature; from inexact algorithms like the double Metropolis-Hastings \citep{lia:liu:car:2007} to exact ones like pseudo-marginal MCMC \citep{and:rob:2009}.
 See \cite{park:haran} for a comprehensive review.